blmstrm/loudmoauth/README.md

 ```
 This should be it.
 For a more detailed explanation see below.
 For working examples see the repository [loudmoauth-examples](https://github.com/blmstrm/loudmoauth-examples).

-##In-depth documentation
+##A bit more detail
 ##oauth-params map
-`:base-url`
-`:auth-endpoint`
-`:token-endpoint`
-`:client-id `
-`:redirect-uri`
-`:scope`
-`:custom-query-params`
-`:client-secret`
-`:provider`
+To configure each provider one needs to provide a map of parameters describing the oauth-service.
+They are as follows:

+`:base-url` defines the root of the url of where our oauth api is located.
+`:auth-endpoint` defines the part that has to be added to the `:base-url` create the full authorization url.
+`:token-endpoint` defines the part that to be added to the `:base-url` to create the full token retrival url.
+`:client-id ` defines the client ID received when registrating your application with the provider.
+`:redirect-uri` defines the callback url to which the provider should make a http request when the user has authenticated through the provider.
+`:scope` defines the rights your appplication is requesting from the user.
+This has to be a string where the different rights are separated by space.
+`:custom-query-params` defines the custom query parameters that some providers use to enable behaviour specific to their oauth2 service.
+`:client-secret ` defines the client secret received when registrating your application with the provider.
+`:provider` defines an arbitrary name to help you identify this provider and it's tokens.

 ##When/If the token expires
 When a new provider is added to the client a separate thread will try to retrieve a new token when the current one is set to be expired.
 If, by coincidence, a request is sent to the API with the old token just as it expires the remote host will reply with a 403 http error message.
-To solve this it is a good idea to call the function `refresh-token` to force a refresh and then try the API request again.
+To solve this it is a good idea to call the function `refresh-token`, if you receive a 403 response, to force a refresh and then try the API request again.
 ```Clojure
 (lmoauth/refresh-token :spotify)
 ```